 Please see section 5.0 for further explanation for how this is used to determine a Team's ranking.

 Tournament - A Tournament is an event that advances Teams to the next level of Competition within a state/region, or to the world championship.
-For many Teams, a Tournament is their season culminating event.

 3.5 Competition Rules